NightwindDev/Tweak-Tutorial/p3_views.md

 ## Constraints

-Constraints are good for making complex layouts and they work universally across devices as well as in some scenarios.
+Constraints are good for making complex layouts and they work universally across devices as well as in some tricky scenarios.
 For example, when the user rotates their device, the constraints could update to reflect the new screen whereas frames cannot.

 When using constraints, the view's `translatesAutoresizingMaskIntoConstraints` property needs to be set to false.
 If it is not set to false, then UIKit will automatically create autoresizing mask constraints for the view.